officiallysingh/spring-boot-spark-kubernetes/README.md

   name: edit
   apiGroup: rbac.authorization.k8s.io
 ```
 * **Update `spark.master`** with your Kubernetes master URL in [spark-job-service deployment.yml](spark-job-service/deployment.yml).
+For Minikube it should be `k8s://https://kubernetes.default.svc`.
 * **Deploy `spark-job-service`** using its [deployment.yml](spark-job-service/deployment.yml).
 Refer to [spark-job-service README](spark-job-service/README.md#running-on-minikube) for details.
 * **Deploy Spark Jobs** using [REST APIs](spark-job-service/README.md#api-reference) provided by `spark-job-service`.
-* You can override any configurations that are defined in [spark-job-service application.yml](spark-job-service/src/main/resources/config/application.yml) of spark-job-service and Spark Jobs using environment variables in [spark-job-service deployment.yml](spark-job-service/deployment.yml) as follows.
+* You can override any configurations **that are defined in** [spark-job-service application.yml](spark-job-service/src/main/resources/config/application.yml) of `spark-job-service` and Spark Jobs using environment variables in [spark-job-service deployment.yml](spark-job-service/deployment.yml) as follows.
 ```yaml
 env:
   - name: SPARK_MASTER